AnnaAnge/reverse_apks/README.md

 So this app does this for you or me :smiling_imp:.

+[update] I've also included a keyword search in the .jar files.

 ## What do i need?

 Well, you actually need a linx distro and the following tools downloaded and properly configured: